 Board members must be able to make decisions objectively.
-It is a conflict of interest for a Board member to receive direct compensation from the District, unless exempted in law or policy, for anything other than reimbursement of actual and necessary expenses, including travel, incurred in the performance of official duties.
-A Board member will not act as an agent for school textbooks or school supplies including sports apparel or equipment, in any transaction with a director, officer, or other staff member of the District during the Board member’s term of office.
-It will not be a conflict of interest for Board members to receive compensation from the District for contracts for the purchase of goods or services which benefits a Board member, or to compensation for part-time or temporary employment which benefits a Board member, if the benefit to the Board member does not exceed $2,500 in a fiscal year or if the contracts are made by the Board, upon competitive bid in writing, publicly invited and opened.
+It is a conflict of interest for a board member to receive direct compensation from the school district, unless exempted in law or policy, for anything other than reimbursement of actual and necessary expenses, including travel, incurred in the performance of official duties.
+A board member will not act as an agent for school textbooks or school supplies including sports apparel or equipment, in any transaction with a director, officer, or other staff member of the school district during the board member’s term of office.
+It will not be a conflict of interest for board members to receive compensation from the school district for contracts for the purchase of goods or services which benefits a board member, or to compensation for part-time or temporary employment which benefits a board member, if the benefit to the board member does not exceed $12,000 in a fiscal year or if the contracts are made by the board, upon competitive bid in writing, publicly invited and opened.

 The conflict of interest provisions do not apply to a contract that is a bond, note or other obligation of a school corporation if the contract is not acquired directly from the school corporation, but is acquired in a transaction with a third party, who may or may not be the original underwriter, purchaser, or obligee of the contract, or to a contract in which a director has an interest solely by reason of employment if the contract was made by competitive bid, in writing, publicly invited and opened, or if the remuneration for employment will not be directly affected as a result of the contract and duties of employment do not involve any of the preparation or procurement of any part of the contract.
 The competitive bid section of the conflict of interest provision does not apply to a contract for professional services not customarily awarded by competitive bid.

-- The outside employment or activity involves the use of the District’s time, facilities, equipment and supplies or the use of the District badge, uniform, business card or other evidence of office to give the Board member or member of the Board member’s immediate family an advantage or pecuniary benefit that is not available to other similarly situated members or classes of members of the general public.
-For purposes of this section, a person is not “similarly situated” merely by being related to a Board member.
+- The outside employment or activity involves the use of the school district’s time, facilities, equipment and supplies or the use of the school district badge, uniform, business card or other evidence of office to give the board member or member of the board member’s immediate family an advantage or pecuniary benefit that is not available to other similarly situated members or classes of members of the general public.
+For purposes of this section, a person is not “similarly situated” merely by being related to a board member.

-- The outside employment or activity involves the receipt of, promise of, or acceptance of more or other consideration by the Board member or a member of the Board member’s immediate family from anyone other than the state or the District for the performance of any act that the Board member would be required or expected to perform as part of the Board member’s regular duties or during the hours in which the Board member performs service or work for the District.
+- The outside employment or activity involves the receipt of, promise of, or acceptance of money or other consideration by the board member or a member of the board member’s immediate family from anyone other than the state or the school district for the performance of any act that the board member would be required or expected to perform as part of the board member’s regular duties or during the hours in which the board member performs service or work for the school district.

-- The outside employment or activity is subject to the official control, inspection, review, audit, or enforcement authority of the Board, during the performance of the Board member’s duties of office or employment.
+- The outside employment or activity is subject to the official control, inspection, review, audit, or enforcement authority of the board member, during the performance of the board member’s duties of office or employment.

-If the outside employment or activity is employment or activity in (1) or (2) above, the Board member must cease the employment or activity.
-If the activity or employment falls under (3), then the Board member must:
+If the outside employment or activity is employment or activity in (1) or (2) above, the board member must cease the employment of or activity.
+If the activity or employment falls under (3), then the board member must:

 - Publicly disclose the existence of the conflict and refrain from taking any official action or performing any official duty that would detrimentally affect or create a benefit for the outside employment or activity.
 Official action or official duty includes, but is not limited to, participating in any vote, taking affirmative action to influence any vote, determining the facts or law in a contested case or rulemaking proceeding, conducting any inspection, or providing any other official service or thing that is not available generally to members of the public in order to further the interests of the outside employment or activity.